-The study of philosophy helps students attain critical thinking, argument, communication, and management skills, therefore, students will be able to choose from a variety of careers after graduation.
-The ability to understand difficult material and to think and write clearly and logically is deeply valued by employers.
+The study of philosophy helps students attain critical thinking, argumentative, communication, and management skills.
+Therefore, students will be able to choose from a variety of careers after graduation.
+The ability to understand difficult material as well as to think and write clearly and logically is deeply valued by employers.
 Students graduating in philosophy often find employment in the areas of teaching, civil service, politics, or public service.
 Another option is to continue to a graduate degree in business, journalism, philosophy, religion, sociology, or art.
-Others enroll in law or medical school.
+Other students enroll in law or medical school.

 The list of career possibilities available to you as a philosophy major depend on the competencies and skills you acquire through your academic work and extracurricular activities.
 With a philosophy major your career options are as open as you allow them to be.